Amsterdam (The Netherlands)

 The Van Gogh Museum is dedicated to ensuring accessibility for all of its visitors.
 Disabled visitors are offered priority entrance and have access to a range of facilities available at the museum.

-Visitors With Sensory Sensitivity (Getting around inside the museum)
+Quite zones (Getting around inside the museum)

 Do you suffer from sensory sensitivity?

-A room is available in case you need a moment of rest
+A room is available in case you need a moment of rest.

 Feeling Van Gogh is an interactive programme designed especially for blind and partially-sighted visitors and their seeing friends, family members and companions.
 Feeling Van Gogh has a permanent place in the museum, with a 3D reproduction of the painting Sunflowers.
 Feel Van Gogh’s brushstrokes and smell the sunflowers.

-Visitors with mobility impairements (Accessible entrance for pushchairs and wheelchairs)
+Wheelchairs available (Accessible entrance for pushchairs and wheelchairs)

 Wheelchairs, wheeled walkers and mobility scooters weighing up to 500kg are permitted in the museum.
 Alinkers are not permitted in the exhibition spaces due to safety considerations.